Last updated May 8, 2022

 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, including opportunities for funding for dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-American University, Ph.D. in Justice, Law & Criminology (Washington, D.C.): Students selected for AU funding are granted a fellowship with full funding for four/five years of study.
+American University, Ph.D. in Justice, Law & Criminology (Washington, D.C.): Upon acceptance into the program, students selected for AU funding are granted a fellowship with full funding for five years of study.
 As a requirement for the fellowship, students work 20 hours a week with a faculty member.
-If at all possible, our graduate office will assign students to faculty members with expertise in their areas of research interest.

 Georgia State University, Ph.D. in Criminal Justice & Criminology (Atlanta, GA): Students admitted to the doctoral program in criminal justice and criminology are typically offered a graduate assistantship that includes a yearly stipend of $18,000 and a full tuition waiver.

 City University of New York, John Jay College of Criminal Justice, Ph.D. in Criminal Justice (New York, NY): Criminal Justice core specialization students receive a Graduate Center or John Jay fellowship that includes tuition, a $26,000 stipend, and health insurance for 5 years.
 Students receiving these fellowships are assigned as research assistants in the first year and as teaching assistants or adjuncts in years 2-5.